 Many players are enjoying benefits in the form of winning their matches by following these worthwhile strategies, you simply need to practice them for yourself at home and these are working strategies.

-Don’t give up practicing, as practice is what makes a person perfect.
+Don’t give up practicing, as the practice is what makes a person perfect.
 Good luck on your tennis journey!